 Saving money now is better than saving money later.

 First, the incentives: The federal solar tax credit is scheduled to begin “phasing out” on January 1st, 2023.

 For the average homeowner, this tax credit currently represents upwards of $6,000 or more in savings on residential solar.
 We’d say it’s not a good idea to leave $6,000+ on the table.

 In some states, the incentives are (already disappearing).

-Unless you’re specifically waiting for a new incentive program to begin, the time to install solar panels is now.
+Unless you’re explicitly waiting for a new incentive program that may or may not begin, the time to install solar panels is now.